isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/taxes-gst.md

 ### GST InvoiceNow Requirement

-If you intend to register for GST voluntarily, you will be required to transmit invoice data to IRAS using InvoiceNow solutions via the InvoiceNow network.
-This new requirement will be implemented progressively as follows:
+If you intend to register for GST voluntarily, you will be required to share invoice data with IRAS using InvoiceNow solutions via the InvoiceNow network.
+This new requirement will be implemented in phases:

 - From 1 November 2025, for newly incorporated companies (i.e. companies that are incorporated within 6 months from the time they submit their application for GST registration) that register for GST voluntarily.
 - From 1 April 2026, for all new voluntary GST-registrants, regardless of incorporation date or business constitution.

-There are plans to progressively implement the GST InvoiceNow Requirement for the remaining GST-registered businesses.
-IRAS will continue to consult industry partners and carefully review the feedback received before announcing further details.
+The GST InvoiceNow Requirement will be implemented in future for the remaining GST-registered businesses.
+IRAS will continue to consult industry partners and carefully review the feedback before announcing further details.

-A soft launch will commence from 1 May 2025 for early adopters<sup>1</sup> that wish to transmit invoice data to IRAS using InvoiceNow solutions.
+A soft launch will commence from 1 May 2025 for early adopters<sup>1</sup> that wish to share invoice data with IRAS using InvoiceNow solutions.
 Click to read more about the [GST InvoiceNow requirement](https://www.iras.gov.sg/taxes/goods-services-tax-(gst)/gst-invoicenow-requirement){:target="_blank"}{:rel="noopener"}.

 <sup>1</sup> <small>Includes existing GST-registered businesses as well as any other businesses applying for GST registration on/after 1 May 2025.</small>

-We encourage businesses to plan ahead for the adoption of InvoiceNow solutions or make changes to your in-house accounting systems to be compatible with GST InvoiceNow Requirement.
-There are 4 steps to doing so:
+We encourage businesses to plan ahead for the adoption of InvoiceNow solutions or make changes to your in-house accounting systems to be compatible with the GST InvoiceNow Requirement.
+There are 4 steps:

 <ins>From now</ins>
 - Step 1: Ensure that your solution is InvoiceNow-enabled
-- Step 2: Register for InvoiceNow and Obtain your Peppol ID
+- Step 2: Register for InvoiceNow and obtain your Peppol ID

 <ins>From May 2025</ins>
-- Step 3: Ensure that your InvoiceNow solution is connected to IRAS’ System via Application Programming Interface (API) technology
+- Step 3: Ensure that your InvoiceNow solution is connected to IRAS’ system via Application Programming Interface (API) technology
 - Step 4: Activate the feature to transmit invoice data to IRAS

-For more information on the 4 steps to come onboard early, please click [here](https://www.iras.gov.sg/taxes/goods-services-tax-(gst)/gst-invoicenow-requirement#heading4){:target="_blank"}{:rel="noopener"}.
+For more information on coming onboard early, please visit [IRAS' website](https://www.iras.gov.sg/taxes/goods-services-tax-(gst)/gst-invoicenow-requirement#heading4){:target="_blank"}{:rel="noopener"}.

 ### How to calculate my taxable turnover?